USD ($)

 banner image

-This is one of the most important OSPF LSA types in which an Area Border Routers (ABRs) generates Network Summary LSAs from an OSPF area and advertise them to another connected area.
-It means that through these type of LSAs, an ABR tells internal routers of an attached area about the destination networks this ABR can reach.
+This is one of the most important OSPF LSA types in which Area Border Routers (ABRs) generate Network Summary LSAs from an OSPF area and advertise them to another connected area.
+It means that through these types of LSAs, an ABR tells internal routers of an attached area about the destination networks this ABR can reach.

 Just to understand the network summary LSA better, Let's configure OSPF area 1 on the link between R1 and R4,